Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 September 2025 16.31.48 UTC
+- WIB: Senin, 29 September 2025 17.32.03 UTC
-- WITA: Senin, 29 September 2025 17.31.48 UTC
+- WITA: Senin, 29 September 2025 18.32.03 UTC
-- WIT: Senin, 29 September 2025 18.31.48 UTC
+- WIT: Senin, 29 September 2025 19.32.03 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: attitude
+Kategori: technology